 In fact, clinical research has shown that CBD can be an effective way to calm your nervous system, reduce stress, and ease tension.
-Incorporating a melatonin and CBD shot, like B GREAT’s Relax Shot (which combines both CBD and melatonin), into your bedtime routine can be a beneficial way to relax, de-stress, and take the edge off.
+Incorporating melatonin and CBD, like B GREAT’s Relax Shot or B GREAT's Sleep Support Gummies ( which combines CBD, CBN, and melatonin), into your bedtime routine can be a beneficial way to relax, de-stress, and take the edge off.
 More calm and less stressed means you may be able to more easily drift off into a restful night’s sleep.

 Additional Lifestyle Tips to Remember

 Your daytime activities and general mindset can play important roles in your quality of sleep.
 For example, engaging in aerobic exercise (as long as it’s at least a few hours before bedtime) can help you sleep and increase wellbeing.
 Your daytime attitude can also be a factor — one study found that people who approached the day with an optimistic outlook had better quality of sleep.
 Try keeping a gratitude journal or cultivate a mindfulness practice; research has shown that these simple activities can promote a positive attitude and help reduce sleep problems.